Gargshruti19/Netflix-Gpt/README.md

 - created redux Store with userSlice
 - IMPLEMENTED SIGN OUT
 - UPDATE PROFILE
+- bugfix - sidnup user display name and profile picture update
+- bugfix - if user not logged in redirect /browse to login page and vice-versa

 # Features

 - # For loggedout User